darrylwest/domain-keys/README.md

 ### CLI

-`domain-key` : crates a single routing key
+`rtkey` : crates a single routing key
-`domain-key --txid` : creates a single txid key
+`txkey` : creates a single txid key
+`show-route --routes n key`: shows the route number (0..n) for the given key

+Flags
+* --count n: generates n keys
+* --size n: for tx key, adjust the size of the key
+* --decode: decodes either the rtkey or txkey showing bytes, timestamp, etc
+* route key: define the number of routes; the output

 ### References